 “Then let’s go”

 In Kizilalem, two races always fought each other- Humans and Demons.
 While there were plenty of other races, nowhere animosity between the races was so intense as between demons and humans.
 Human beings thought of demons as the progenitors of everything vile and corrupt, often times ignoring their own shortcomings while blaming demons for all of their misfortunes.
 It is easier to blame someone else for everything, and consider yourself innocent and pure, is it not?
 Human beings in this realm most likely chose this approach.
 Their belief in absolute power of humanity and purging of demons has made them a truly scary sight to behold.
 Because they perceived demons as incarnation of evil itself, they devoted themselves to exterminating them.
 Not a single demon was innocent.
 It did not matter if it was a child, an elderly, a woman, or even a docile demon.
 The fact that they were born to demon kind was a crime in the eyes of these human beings.
 This has resulted in hatred from demons as well.
 While most are motivated by revenge against human’s actions, some like their own enemies started to believe the supremacy of their own race.
 This has led to mutual animosity that lasted hundreds of years.
 Due to this two powerful groups were present in Kizilalem.
-Kalkan headed by the Demon king and the Tazak headed by several human rulers.
+This eventually resulted in it splitting into Kalkan headed by the Demon king and the Tazak headed by several human rulers.

-Demon king had a strong influence within Kalkan, his domain within Kizilalem.
+Demon king had a strong influence within Kalkan, his domain within world of Sulum.
 His duty was to protect the demons who reside within Kalkan’s boundaries.
 He was the ultimate protector of demon kind.
 Of course, the demon king had to be chosen, and not by people, but by trials.
 Before the previous demon king abdicated the throne, his successor had to be someone who passed the trials made for selecting the demon king and receive the approval of the previous demon king himself.
-The trials were held by the Great Ones, the entities that watched over Kizilalem, who had the power to bestow the authority of Demon King, but were unable to interfere in the course of lives.
+The trials were held by the Great Ones, the entities that watched over Kalkan kingdom, who had the power to bestow the authority of Demon King, but were unable to interfere in the course of lives.
 It is said that they are incapable of directly influencing anything, but they desire for the demons to survive, which is why they settled on choosing the Demon King in the first place.
-The Great Ones existed in a plain different from the plane the residents of Kizilalem, which is why they could not influence the world directly.
-In a sense, within the world of Kizilalem they were incorporeal entities that could only bestow power to someone worthy of being the Demon King.
+The Great Ones existed in a plain different from the plane the residents of Sulum, which is why they could not influence the world directly.
+In a sense, within the world of Sulum they were incorporeal entities that could only bestow power to someone worthy of being the Demon King.
 The Great Ones desired prosperity for demon kind, which is why they entrust the most worthy candidate with power and title of Demon King.
 The Demon King was in a sense their messenger, their sole way of influencing the world, and as such was the sole person capable of communicating with them directly.
 The trials that are given are held when the previous Demon King starts getting weaker from old age.
 The power of the Demon King, while powerful, takes its toll on the person using it, making the power grow weaker as the person ages.
 In order to fix this problem, candidates have to pass the trials and be bestowed the power by the Great Ones.
 Only then one can become the demon king.
 Of course there is a catch; anyone who proves himself worthy could become demon king, regardless of the race, meaning human beings were eager to take away the power for themselves.
 Because of this each of the previous demon kings were desperate to groom perfect successors, heirs and apprentices, in order to prevent the power from falling in hands of humans.
 If human being ever became a demon king it would signify the end of demon kind, for the demons would lose their leader.
 This year was year of the selection.
 The time when a competition was open to anyone who would want to participate in order to get the ultimate power.
 The competition would be in less than three months.
 Due to this many groups are grooming their candidates to have a chance at victory.
 Some are so desperate for victory that they are willing to harm others, even their own kind in order to have higher chances of winning.
 Because of this, different families were plotting against each other.
 They were secretly trying to overthrow each other.
 Some even went as far as to go after demon king’s life.

 It was demon king’s duty to make sure there were no conflicts between the families and that there was no internal warfare.
 He had to worry about the internal strife and also the external danger of human beings.
 If civil war were to break out, human beings could attack at that instant, making demons easier to completely eliminate.